 After all, science is fun especially when you get to do some exciting experiments.
 Engineering and technology are fascinating, and math makes sense to even math anxious people when they see how it works to solve real life problems rather than just numbers on a page.

-STEM and science-focused shows help students have fun and learn at the same time.
-Today, STEAM (Science, Technology, Engineering, Art and Math) and STEM shows have become some of the most popular programming for kids from preschool to middle school.
+STEM and science videos are excellent educational resources that help students have fun and learn at the same time.
+Today, STEAM (Science, Technology, Engineering, Art and Math) and STEM shows have become some of the most popular educational programming for kids from preschool to middle school.

-But around here, learners of all ages, including those of us with a little grey, love these STEM shows and educational videos!
+But around here, kids of all ages, including those of us with a little grey, love these STEM shows and educational videos!

-This popularity means there have been a ton of resources and energy put into the production of STEM videos in recent years.
+This popularity means there have been a ton of resources and energy put into the production of educational videos for kids in recent years.
 Creating a diverse and exciting variety of programming available through many sources and all over the world.
 These videos foster imaginations, creativity and passions, all while building a life long love of learning.

 Keep in mind that new shows are coming out all the time.
-Some shows are discontinued, and some may only be available through certain sources and not globally available.
+Some shows are discontinued, and some may only be available through certain sources or only in certain areas of our planet.
 Since I am in Canada my picks are heavily focused on those available in North America that I have watched with my own kids, but through the power of the Internet, many of these are now streamed online and can be found anywhere in the world.

-We have picked shows that are focused on school aged children.
+We have picked shows that are focused on older kids.
 There are lots of amazing preschool STEM shows too, but our focus is on Elementary grades through middle school and even some high school level videos for kids.

 Adam Savage’s Tested